1994 Swedish European Union membership referendum

 A non-binding referendum on membership for the European Union was held in Sweden on 13 November 1994.
 53% of voters voted in favour, with a turnout of 83%.
+Later Sweden joined EU in January 1, 1995.

 Campaign

 The Social Democrats, Centre Party, the Christian Democrats, Moderates and the Liberal People's Party officially supported European Union membership, while the Left Party and the Green Party were opposed.